 Our chickens are raised outdoors, on pasture without the use of antibiotics.
 For more information on how we raise our chickens, click here.

-Chickens are available througout the summer and are sold by weight at $3.30/lb.
-Minimum price is $15.00.
-A non-refundable $5 deposit per bird is required.
+A non-refundable $5 deposit per bird is required (payment via paypal).
 Deposit will be deducted when you pick up your order.

+Chickens are sold by weight at $3.75 per pound.
+Minimum price is $17.
 Actual sizes and total prices will be determined when chickens are picked up by customer.
-Weights range from 4-7 pounds.
+Weights range from 4-6 pounds.

 Purchase a ‘share’ of our farm’s bounty and become a partner in local, sustainable agriculture and an essential community social enterprise - providing employment and leadership training for marginalized youth.
 When you purchase a share in our farm, you are not only making an investment in food for your family, you are also investing in your community.

 A CSA is a unique partnership between farmers and eaters where community members purchase a ’share’ of vegetables or other farm products prior to the growing season.
 This pre-purchase provides the farmer with some security and stability, knowing that there will be a consistent market for their product and provides some protection from risks such as crop failures.
 In return the customer receives a weekly basket of fresh, local vegetables throughout the growing season.

 There is a small degree of risk in this purchase in that unforeseen circumstances and environmental conditions can affect the quantity and variety of produce - but this risk is now shared between farmer and eater, instead of the usual situation where the farmer bears all of the risks.
 The typical result however is an abundance of wonderful, fresh, sustainable, local food straight from our fields to your table - not a bad return on investment!